rumankazi/zenoter/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Ensure all items are checked before requesting review -->

 - [ ] My code follows the project's code style guidelines
-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings or errors
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published
-- [ ] I have checked my code and corrected any misspellings
-- [ ] I have updated the feature flags if needed
-- [ ] I have considered the impact on animations and UX

 ## Phase Compliance